 POSITIONING AND SPACING

-The minimum size for print applications is 0.5 inch wide for the monogram portion of the logo.
+The minimum size for print applications is one-half inch wide for the monogram portion of the logo.
 In digital materials, the monogram portion of the logo should be no less than 70 pixels wide.
 Additionally, proportions should not be altered.
 For apparel embroidery, the smallest logo text in the logo should be no smaller than 3 points.

 LOGO COLOR VARIATIONS